kylejbrown17/LevelKRacing.jl/README.md

 This package is an MDP formulation for 2D autnomous racing simulation.
 You'll also need [AutomotiveDrivingModels.jl](https://github.com/tawheeler/AutomotiveDrivingModels.jl) and [AutoViz.jl](https://github.com/tawheeler/AutoViz.jl) from Tim Wheeler.

+To install the package and play around with it, use Pkg.clone():

+  Pkg.clone(git://github.com/kylejbrown17/LevelKRacing.jl.git)

 You can find the documentation [here](http://nbviewer.jupyter.org/github/kylejbrown17/LevelKRacing.jl/blob/master/doc/RacingDemos.ipynb), or download it directly from the doc folder.